1 Picturing high dimensions

 • movement patterns

-Figure 1.7 illustrates how movement patterns of points when using scatterplots to display 2D projections indicate clustering (a, b) and outliers (c, d).
+Figure 1.8 illustrates how movement patterns of points can be interpreted when using scatterplots to display 2D projections, to indicate clustering (a) or outliers (b).

 (a) Clustering